 Dues shall be established by the Board of Directors for approval by the general membership.
-Any changes in the dues shall be published in the Society Newsletter before the regular general business meeting in which the proposed change is presented to the general membership for a vote.
-The dues are payable initially upon application for membership, and annually thereafter in the membership anniversary month. by the last day of the membership anniversary month, in order to remain a member in good standing.
+Any changes in the dues shall be published in the Society Newslotter before the regular general business meeting in which the proposed change is presented to the general membership for a vote.
+The dues are payable initially upon application for membership, and annually thereafter in the-membership anniversary month, by the last day of the membership anniversary month, by the tor termain a member in good standing.